Come and explore 3 stunning hidden gems in Istanbul that are cheap and off the main tourist trail!

 Why Visit: Explore the winding streets lined with colourful houses and have lunch at one of the local seafood restaurants.
 If you’re up for some exercise, take the short hike up to the historic Yoros Castle for breathtaking views of the Bosphorus Strait and the entrance to the Black Sea.
 The grand Yavuz Sultan Selim Bridge is also a sight to see!

 Insider Tip: Don’t miss the chance to take a leisurely ferry ride along the Bosphorus to reach Anadolu Kavagı.
-You can take the ‘Long Bosphorus Tour’ from the main tourist ferry terminals in Eminönü, Beşiktaş, and Üsküdar all the way to Anadolu Kavagı for less than $4 USD return (price correct as of March 2024).
-This ferry journey spans just under 2 hours one way, yet its charm makes every minute worthwhile.
-Relax with a Turkish tea or coffee and enjoy the views, including the waterfront towns along the way and keep an eye out for dolphins that are regularly seen playing in the waters.Helpful Link – You can find the timetable for the Long Bosphorus Tour here – https://sehirhatlari.istanbul/en
+You can take the ‘Long Bosphorus Tour’ from the main tourist ferry terminals in Eminönü all the way to Anadolu Kavagı for approximately €12* (return trip).
+This ferry journey spans just under 2 hours one way and is an experience all of it’s own.
+Relax onboard with a Turkish tea or coffee and enjoy the spectacular views as you pass the waterfront towns along the way.
+Make sure you keep an eye out for dolphins that are regularly found playing in the waters.

 2. Rüstem Pasha Mosque